 Wind damage can leave cracked windows, lifted roof shingles, damaged tree limbs that can pose a fall hazard, and many other problems in its wake.

-Make sure you carefully inspect the shingles on your home’s roof for signs of damage, as well your backyard patio cover and other areas likely to be impacted by the high winds.
+Make sure you carefully inspect the shingles on your home’s roof for signs of damage, as well as your backyard patio cover and other areas likely to be impacted by the high winds.

 You also want to make sure to take a look at your home’s siding, exterior AC/Heating units, windows, and any fencing on your property for signs of damage from winds or the debris they can carry with them.